bigdevwhale/marat555.github.io/_posts/2018-10-07-generating-objects.md

   The abstract factory pattern provides a way to encapsulate a group of individual factories that have a common theme without specifying their concrete classes.
   </p>
 </blockquote>
-{% include figure.html path=page.thumbnail_path path="blog/design-patterns/abstract-factory.png" caption="Class diagram exemplifying the abstarct factory pattern" %}
+{% include figure.html path=page.thumbnail_path path="blog/design-patterns/abstract-factory.png" caption="Class diagram exemplifying the abstract factory pattern" %}

 #### Purpose